Valuing a Business That’s in Flux

 Under the income approach, value is based on expected future earnings (usually cash flows), which are then discounted to their present value.
 When market conditions are stable, historical financial statements are typically used to estimate future earnings.
 However, if a company’s performance is expected to differ from previous periods, a valuator can’t necessarily rely on historical data.
 Some changes in business operations may be only temporary, but others could continue indefinitely.

 Short-lived changes may necessitate the use of a more complicated discounted cash flow analysis over a simpler capitalization of earnings method that’s based on expected cash flows from a single period.
 Some changes will continue indefinitely, however.
 When considering a business’s expected cash flows, a valuator must look at current sustainable cash flows.
-Valuators also may use more-sophisticated assumptions to develop expected earnings projections.
+Valuators also may use more sophisticated assumptions to develop expected earnings projections.

 Likewise, experts typically use discount rates that reflect the risks associated with the operating environment on the valuation date.
 Commercial interest rates have increased significantly in recent years.
 In addition, market and company-specific risks have intensified, which may increase a business’s cost of equity.
 Many companies are currently experiencing labor shortages, rising prices from suppliers, exposure to cyber risks, and increased state and federal regulations.
 Investors generally demand a higher return to compensate for the added risk of operating in an uncertain environment, which usually decreases value.